 Conrad and Sally Walden (Spencer Breslin and Dakota Fanning) are home alone with their pet fish.
 It is raining outside, and there is nothing to do.
 Until The Cat in the Hat ('Mike Myers') walks in the front door.
-He introduces them to their imagination, and at first it's all fun and games, until things get out of hand, and The Cat must go, go, go, before their parents get back.Written by
+He introduces them to their imagination, and at first it's all fun and games, until things get out of hand, and The Cat must go, go, go, before their mother gets back, but their pompous neighbor has bigger plans for them.Written by

 There are gajillions of stories of mischief and fun, but to keep things simple, let's start with just one.
 About a mom and two kids and a house and a hat - that, oddly enough, was worn by a cat.
 But soon enough we will get to all that.